 - Will fit any bike posts because of universal rails system.

-- There is a possibility of popping off the rail because it is surrounded with cheap plastic.
+- There is a possibility of popping off the rail because it is surrounded by cheap plastic.

 - It is not a lifelong product.

-- For mountain biking the cover produce minimum amount of breathability.
+- For mountain biking, the cover produces a minimum amount of breathability.